ac000/mtd-cli/README.md

 one or both of them use a '-' in place of one or both e.g

     $ mtd-cli sa get-end-of-period-statement XXXX1234567890 *start_date* -

+**saac** takes various arguments, the first of which is the endpoint of the API to connect to.
+These are

+    get-balance list-transactions get-transaction list-charges get-charge
+    list-payments get-payment

+The following shows each of the above and what arguments (if any) they take.

+    $ mtd-cli saac get-balance

+    $ mtd-cli saac list-transactions from to

+    $ mtd-cli saac get-transaction transactionId

+    $ mtd-cli saac list-charges from to

+    $ mtd-cli saac get-charge transactionId

+    $ mtd-cli saac list-payments from to

+    $ mtd-cli saac get-payment paymentId

+*from* & *to* are dates in the format *YYYY-MM-DD*

+*transactionId* is an 'id' as returned from
+'*mtd-cli saac list-transactions from to*'.

+*paymentId* is an 'id' as returned from '*mtd-cli saac list-payments from to*'.

 When running you will get a JSON response in both cases of error and success.
 E.g